 It's the weekend!
 After you're done with work, the gym, and happy hour, let's talk dessert!
 Tonight: French Fondant Cake with Ganache Center, or, fondant au chocolat.

-Gooey, super-chocolaty, warm and delicious, a French fondant au chocolat looks very similar to the American Lava Cake, but it's actually a bit different (and more delicious, we think!).
+Gooey, super-chocolaty, warm and delicious, this French fondant cake recipe looks very similar to the American Lava Cake, but it's actually a bit different (and more delicious, we think!).
 The American version is based on the French Moelleux cake.
 The main difference?
 Fondant cakes have a piece of chocolate or ganache in the middle, which melts into liquid chocolate goodness.
 Think of it as the Lava Cake, reloaded.

-Serve these with a scoop of ice cream, and your favorite sauce.
+Serve this French fondant cake recipe with a scoop of ice cream, and your favorite sauce.
 It's Friday and we love a boozy sauce, so we whipped up a Caramel Frangelico Sauce to accompany them.
 A guaranteed crowd-pleaser, this is the dessert of dreams!

 TGIF, fellow foodies!